fishcus/KAP-manual/en/security/ldap.en.md

 /usr/bin/ldapadd -x -W -D "cn=Manager,dc=example,dc=com" -f example.ldif
 ```

-When prompt the password, enter the password of LDAP administrator.
-Then the import is succeed.
+When prompted a password, enter the password of LDAP administrator.
+Then the import will succeed.

-9．Change passwd
+9．Change password

 ```shell
 For example: